Rydra/melange/docs/roadmap.md

 Maybe The Messaging Backends could be entirely replaced with Kombu, since kombu already offers an abstraction layer over several messaging brokers.
 Undergo some kind of proof of concept to see if such a thing is possible and how.

+# Kafka integration

+Kafka is a powerful messaging broker technology that covers lots of features and functionalities that could provide some ideas to the current features that melange provides.